Pupil Premium and Y7 Catch-up

 The school's strategy statement of aims and use of the Pupil Premium for the current academic year can be found here:

 The Year 7 literacy and numeracy catch-up premium gives schools additional funding to support Year 7 students who did not achieve the expected standard in reading or maths at the end of Key Stage 2.
 Schools identify students in need of support and then decide on how that funding is deployed.
+To discuss this please contact Hannah Kenyon (Assistant Headteacher for Students and Inclusion) or Kate Rowlands (Deputy Headteacher).
 The school's strategy statement of aims and use of the Year 7 Catch-Up Premium can be found here:

 What is the Pupil Premium?